 Arguably the best part of this muffin recipe is it only requires one bowl.
 Less cleanup is always music to my ears!

-But one bowl baking means mixing all the ingredients can be a little bit more difficult.
-So, there’s a particular order in which things should be added to ensure everything is well combined.
+But one bowl baking means there’s a particular order in which things should be added to ensure everything is well combined.

 After creaming your butter, sugars, and pumpkin puree, add your eggs and vanilla extract.
 Use your hand mixer to integrate.